 Like the other Asian bear species, we know little about sloth bear behavior and ecology.
 Habitat encroachment is the greatest threat to sloth bears.
 But illegal hunting and capture still threaten wild sloth bears.
 The International Bear Association works to promote sloth bear conservation in the local communities.

 Currently, the sloth bear remains vulnerable.
 This, in large part, is due to poaching.
-Sloth bear gall bladders are believed by some cultures to cure certain illnesses, which is not true.
+Some people believe that sloth bear gall bladders can cure certain illnesses, which is not true.
 Habitat destruction also plays a major role in the decline of sloth bears in Asia.

 One small step for sloth bears